-Vision Becomes a leader in home fashion focusing on luxury and trendy (CHIC) style that reflects uniqueness and lifestyle.
-Mission Focuses on creating experience, inspiration, and product and services that are different from competitors to create the highest customer satisfaction.
-Core Values C - Customer Care : Provide excellent service and create customer impression H - Human : Develop ethical and motivate personnel I - Innovation & Inspiration : Innovate and inspire customers C - Co-operation : Cooperate and coordinate internally to continuously improve the organisation Business Goals The Company aims to become a leader in one-stop shopping for furniture, home décor, home accessories, and mattress and bedding.
+becomes a leader in home fashion focusing on luxury, CHIC, unique, and lifestyle products.

+focuses on creating experience, inspiration, and product and service presentations that are different from competitors to satisfy customers.

+The Company aims to become a leader in one-stop shopping for furniture, home decor, home accessories, and mattress and bedding.
 The Company focuses on creating satisfaction and experience in product offerings that are different to customers under the concept "Home Fashion Living" or "Living is not just to live but to live Fashionably" to emphasise its uniqueness and modernness.
 Additionally, the Company plans to expand its branches to major cities in other regions in the country to serve a broader customer base.